• Skip to primary navigation

 Trim off any loose treads and rough corners to neaten it all up.
 Optionally for the cardboard base piece you have two options either glue it in place or leave loose either works well.

-laid out open fabric storage box
+laid open collapsible fabric box

 Lift the sides up and tie the ties together.
 You now have a completed collapsible fabric storage box.